 What “Make Christ Your Aim” means

 The old word we translate “law” — Torah — comes from an archer’s word: to aim.
-The law was never mainly a list of rules to keep.
+The law was never mainly a list of rules to obey.
 It was always aiming — pointing — at one thing: Christ.
 To “fulfill” it was never to perform it flawlessly; it was to hit what it had been aiming at all along.

 Where to start